WeisongZhao/rl_positivity_sim/README.md

 It is worth noticing that, the rates of convergence for the areas with and without background are different.
 More iterations (now is `5k`, may be `200k` is sufficient) may lead to shorter distance to the ground-truth.

-In addition, current RL is a pratical form, e.g., using fast Fourier transform (FFT) instead of convolution in space; replace near-zero value to a larger one to avoid mistake; accelerated iteration.
+In addition, current RL is a pratical form, e.g., using fast Fourier transform (FFT) instead of convolution in space; replacing near-zero value to a larger one to avoid mistake; accelerated iteration.
 That will introduce some small corrugate artifacts in the deconvolution results.

 ## Prior knowledge